Prapthi564/DevOps-DevSecOps-Hackathon/Coach/Solution-Guide/Hackathon-Day-2/Challenge-6.md

 9. Create a Pull request to merge the changes made from the `test` to  `main` branch.

-10. Click on the **Actions (1)** tab and then notice that `AI Security Check for Pull Requests` workflow has been autoautomatically intiated.
+10. Click on the **Actions** tab and then notice that `AI Security Check for Pull Requests` workflow has been autoautomatically intiated.
 Ensure that the workflow does not fail.
 If so, there may be some vulnerabilities within the recent pull request.

    ![](../media/cl6-ex2-t2-s10.png)